Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 ## Implementation details

+### Module presentation

+  * The LUMI module system supports two ways of presenting the module to the users

+     1. The default way users user-friendly labels rather than subdirectories to present the modules.
+Sometimes several subdirectories may map to the same label when our feeling is that those modules belong together for the regular user.

+     2. But of course the view with subdirectories is also supported for the power user.

+    The implementation of the labeled view is done in the ``avail_hook`` hook in the ``SitePackage.lua`` file and is derived from an example in the Lmod manual.

+  * To not confront the user directly with all Lmod environment variables that influence the presentation of the modules, we also have a set of modules that can be used to change the presentation, including

+      * Switching between the labeled and subdirectory view

+      * Showing extensions in module avail

+      * Turn on and off colour in the presentation of the modules as the colour selection can never be good for both white background and black background (though of course a power user can change the colour defintions in their terminal emulation software to ensure that both bright and dark colours are displayed properly).

+    The presentation modules are sticky so that ``module purge`` doesn't change the presentation of the modules.

 ### Transforming information about the Cray PE to other tools

 There are three points where we could use information about versions of specific packages